Staten Island to the Oakwood Section

 03

-Where it sits — and what the commute really costs
+Where it sits, and what the commute really costs

 Oakwood is mid-Island on the East Shore, hugging the Lower New York Bay.
 Hylan Boulevard splits it.
 New Dorp sits to the north, Great Kills to the south, Richmondtown behind it to the west.
 The water is your eastern edge.

-Here's the honest commute math—not the brochure version.
+Here's the honest commute math, not the brochure version.

 • To Lower Manhattan (the reliable route): Staten Island Railway from New Dorp, Oakwood Heights, or Grant City to St. George, then the Staten Island Ferry to Whitehall.
 Plan 75–95 minutes door-to-door.
-The ferry is free and runs around the clock—but you're at the mercy of the schedule, so a missed boat costs you 15–30 minutes.
+The ferry is free and runs around the clock.
+But you're at the mercy of the schedule, so a missed boat costs you 15–30 minutes.

 • To Midtown (express bus): SIM lines run right off Hylan Boulevard.
-One seat, no transfer—but traffic into the Lincoln Tunnel decides your morning.
+One seat, no transfer.
+But traffic into the Lincoln Tunnel decides your morning.
 Budget 60–95 minutes and expect the high end on a bad weather day.

 • By car into the city: Verrazzano-Narrows Bridge into Brooklyn, then the BQE.
 This is the option you'll use least once you've tried it.
 Tolls plus traffic make it the slowest seat in the house at rush hour.